 For more information and photos for Lower Falls, see our Lower Falls Guide – Lots of photos, information, and video.

-Upper Falls Graveyard Fields is a mile up the trail.
+Upper Falls Graveyard Fields is a mile up the trail from the branch to lower falls.
 Instead of turning right at the end of the first wooden walkway, you’ll turn left.
 The trail traverses through the low brush of Graveyard fields and carries you through numerous blueberry bushes and other short growth brush, trees and wildflowers.

 One of the best times to visit Graveyard Fields is during the Fall.
 Due to the unique vegetation and high altitude of Graveyard Fields, it turns color earlier than other surrounding areas – Generally during the first week in October.